joelvaneenwyk/PEEL_PhysX_Edition/Docs/PEEL User Manual.md

 ## Options panel

-The options panel has one tab for shared/generic options, and one tab for each loaded plugin.
+The `Option` panel has one tab for shared/generic options, and one tab for each loaded plugin.

 ![Figure 4: Options Panel -- shared (generic) options](./Images/image5.png)